cristianoWarmling/flutter-skeleton/README.md

   - Where will contains all of routes of your app and where all `screens` will be imported.
 - `data`
   - Put here your _BLoC_ files
+- `model`
+  - Where you will put all of your model classes
 - `screens`
   - The files of your screens.
 This files will be imported into `routes.dart`
 - `services`